lukpep/aws-sam-workshop/Example_3/README.md

     ],

 ```
-Important parts are: ``Replacement`` and ``RequiresRecreation`` keys - where we are provided with information if our proposed stack change will delete / replace resources - which may be not a good idea if we're talking about database for example ;-)
+Important parts are: ``Replacement`` and ``RequiresRecreation`` keys - where we are provided with information if our proposed stack change will delete / replace resources - which may be not a good idea if we're talking about the database for example ;-)

 * delete proposed stack change
 ```bash